 Lisanatti Almond Cheddar, $3.99

 This almond-based cheddar is nothing to write home about.
-While there’s nothing revolting about this vegan cheese, there’s nothing delightful about it, either.
+While there’s nothing revolting about this vegan variety, there’s nothing delightful about it, either.

 Dairy-based cheddar is typically a firm, rich cheese, and this version was neither.
 The texture is softer, and it spreads easily across a cracker.
 Its overall neutral flavor slightly resembles cheddar.
 An informal poll ranked it right in the middle of the cheeses we tried.